 Switching is called when some characters appear to replace (original identity) to take over one’s thinking and behavior.
 Switching usually takes a few seconds, 20 minutes, and even up to several hours.
 In fact, in some cases, switching lasts for several days.

-Patients with this type of personality problem may also have other mental disorders, such as depression, mood swings, suicidal ideations, insomnia, anxiety, alcohol, drugs, hallucinations, severe headaches, amnesia, and especially the feeling of loss of time.
+Patients with this type of personality problem may also have other mental disorders, such as depression, mood swings, suicidal ideation, insomnia, anxiety, alcohol, drugs, hallucinations, severe headaches, amnesia, and especially the feeling of loss of time.

 So what are the signs of this personality disorder?